tomjaguarpaw/trainings/lynda/leading-with-emotional-intelligence.md

 ## Why emotions are key

-When the reptilian brain kicks off it literally shuts down the function of the other portions of our brain (amgydala hijack).
+When the reptilian brain kicks off it literally shuts down the function of the other portions of our brain (amygdala hijack).
 It makes us incapable of any kind of intelligent action, emotional or otherwise.

 ## Getting to know yourself